scrapy/scrapy/docs/topics/signals.rst

 ------------

 .. signal:: item_scraped
-.. function:: item_scraped(item, response, spider)
+.. function:: item_scraped(item, spider, response)

     Sent when an item has been scraped, after it has passed all the :ref:`topics-item-pipeline` stages (without being dropped).